edszen/transcription_app_project/README.md

 11. **Add a progress bar**:
     - Implement a progress bar to show the progress of the transcription process.
+    - Show percentage next to the progress bar.
     - Maybe add the 3 dots to indicate that the transcription is still in progress in the text area. e.g. "Transcribing audio file...
 Please wait..." with the 3 dots at the end counting up to 3 and then resetting to 0.

 12. **Add a button to download the transcript**:
     - Add a button to download the transcript as a text file.

 13. **Add settings menu**:
-    - Add a settings menu to allow users to configure the application, such as selecting the Whisper model to use.
+    - Implement a settings menu for configuration options (e.g., Whisper model selection, API key setup).
-    - Configure your AI API key in the settings menu.
-    - Add a button to open the settings menu.
-    - Add section to edit speaker names, keywords, formatting, and more.
+    - Add options to edit speaker names, keywords, and formatting preferences.

 14. **Deployment**:
     - Package the application for distribution, making it easy for users to install and run.